MLIS Admission Requirements

-An applicant whose credentials meet the following minimum requirements may be considered for regular admission to SLIS:
+An applicant whose credentials meet the following minimum requirements may be considered for regular admission:

-- A quality point average of at least 3.0 overall or 3.0 for the last 60 semester hours in a degree program, based on a 4.0 system.
+- A grade point average of at least 3.0 overall for the last 60 semester hours in a degree program, based on a 4.0 system AND

-- An acceptable score on one entrance examination (minimum test scores: 300 on the revised GRE test, or 1000 on the GRE general test, or a score at the 50th percentile on the MAT)
+- an acceptable score on one entrance examination (minimum test scores: 300 on the revised GRE test, or 1000 on the GRE general test, or a score at the 50th percentile on the MAT) OR

 Information about the GRE is available from the Educational Testing Service, Princeton, NJ 08540.
 The MAT is given by the testing service of most colleges and universities and may be taken by appointment.
 Applicants should plan well in advance so that examination results are available when needed to support an application for admission.